vegaitsourcing/website-horizont-center/backend/README.md

    (for older versions of Docker Compose use: `docker-compose up`)

+Now, go to http://0.0.0.0:8000/ in your browser to view the running Django app (the port is the one set for `DJANGO_PORT` variable in `.evn`).

 ### Superuser (optional)

 You can user a superuser to log in to Django Admin.
 If you followed through the